shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Walking along the path, Ersie breathed rapidly, trying to catch her breath.
 She ran a hand through her belly fur.
 The scar tissue still had the same bumpy texture.
 She looked at her hand.
 It was clean, save for the bit of dust.
 There was no blood on it.
 Ersie breathed a sigh of relief.

 Ersatzica panted and leaned on a tree.
 Why was it so hot out?
 It was still morning, wasn’t it?
 Wasn’t it supposed to be cool in the morning?
 Oh, the sun is out.
 That’s it.
 She leaned into the tree’s shade.
 It’s still too hot.
 She looked around.
-Oh the river!
+Oh, the river!
 It would be cool, for sure!
 It’d also help satisfy her thirst.

 Ersatzica walked to the river and splashed her face with water.
 Ah, yes!
 That feels so good!
 She looked across.
 There’s that rock outcropping.
 The fisher cat was sitting on it the other day.
 If he hadn’t been there… Ersatzica looked down river.
 She couldn’t see from where she was at, but the waterfall roared from just beyond the next tree line.
 She turned again to the outcropping.
 But he *had* been there.
 And he saved her.
 But why?

 She rolled around in the shallow part of the river.
 Ahhh!
 That sure hits the spot!
 But now she’s all wet and her fur is all damp.
-She shook it off, but was still a little wet.
+She shook it off but was still a little wet.
 She climbed up onto a boulder near her.
 Ah, that’s nice.
 She let the stick in her hand swing down and hit the rock. *Tap*.

 A small rock flew out of nowhere and landed right next to her.
 She jumped.
 The rock was the size of her hand.
 It slid down the side of the boulder and landed in the sand.
 The string tied around it pulled it slightly toward the river.
 That string stretched all the way across the river and disappeared into thin air at about the point it would go over the fisher cat’s outcropping.